 Smaller Meals May Be Enough to Sustain You

-Sometimes, all it takes is a few smaller meals throughout the day to keep you feeling satisfied and energized.
-If you’ve experienced a loss of appetite or just don’t feel hungry after not eating all day, it could be due to faster digestion caused by cytokines released during stress.
+Sometimes, it takes a few smaller meals throughout the day to satisfy and energize you.
+If you’ve experienced a loss of appetite or don’t feel hungry after not eating all day, it could be due to faster digestion caused by cytokines released during stress.

-Instead of forcing yourself to eat large meals, try breaking up your food into smaller portions that can sustain you throughout the day.
-This way, your body won’t have to work as hard to digest a big meal and you’ll still get the energy you need from the food.
-Plus, eating smaller meals can help regulate blood sugar levels and prevent dips in energy later on.
+Instead of forcing yourself to eat large meals, try breaking your food into smaller portions that sustain you throughout the day.
+This way, your body won’t have to work as hard to digest a big meal and still get the energy you need from the food.
+Plus, eating smaller meals can help regulate blood sugar levels and prevent dips in energy later.

 So next time you’re not feeling hungry, try opting for a few smaller meals instead of one big one and see how it affects your energy levels throughout the day!